osomoai/multilevel-cs-access-analysis/README.md

-# A Multilevel Zero-Inflated Negative Binomial Model with an Application to Computer Science Course Access
+# A Multilevel Zero-Inflated Negative Binomial Model with an Applicaton to Computer Science Course Access

 ## Overview
 This project examines disparities in access to computer science (CS) courses across U.S. K–12 schools using multilevel count models.
 It combines hierarchical modeling (state and district levels) with zero-inflated and negative binomial approaches to better capture both variation in course offerings and structural lack of access.